Recall antigens

 This section has been translated automatically.

-Antigens(allergens) derived from bacteria and fungi (tetanus, diphtheria, streptococci, tuberculin, candida, proteus) that cause an immune response in a large proportion of healthy subjects.
-They are used to test the cell-mediated immunity (delayed type reaction; type IV reaction) in an intradermal test.
-Significantly weakened or absent are immunological reactions to recall antigens in sarcoidosis; they can also be significantly reduced in chronic HIV infection (Nicholas KJ et al.2017).
+Antigens(allergens) obtained from bacteria and fungi (tetanus, diphtheria, streptococci, tuberculin, Candida, Proteus), which cause an immune reaction in a large proportion of healthy test subjects.
+They are used to test cell-mediated immunity (delayed type reaction; type IV reaction) in an intradermal test.
+Immunological reactions to recall antigens are significantly weakened or absent in sarcoidosis; they can also be significantly reduced in chronic HIV infection (Nicholas KJ et al. 2017).

 Note(s)